koksal/tps/README.md

 - `--timeseries <file>`: TPS expects a single intensity for each peptide at each time point, which can be calculated by taking the median intensity over all mass spectrometry replicates.
 TPS allows missing data, which should be denoted by a non-numeric value such as **N/A** or an empty string.
+This file must contain a header row, which specifies the time point labels.
 - `--firstscores <file>`: Significance scores can be naively computed with t-tests comparing the phosphorylation intensity at each time point and the first time point.
 An alternative option is to account for the comparisons of multiple pairs of time points using [Tukey's Honest Significant Difference test], which is implemented as [TukeyHSD] in R. This test compares all pairs of time points, from which the comparisons to the first time point can be extracted.
+This file should not contain a header row, and if a header row is provided it should be commented out with a leading **#** character.
+If there are *t* time points in the `--timeseries <file>`, this file should contain *t* - 1 significance score columns.
 - `--prevscores <file>`: Significance scores can be computed in the same manner as the `--firstscores <file>` except the scores should be based on comparisons of the current time point and the preceding time point.
+The file format is the same as the `--firstscores <file>`.

 ## Output